gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 ---
 title: "Javascript: understanding the weird parts [Part 1]"
-description: My learnings reviewing JavaScript concepts in the Udemy educational site
+description: My learnings reviewing JavaScript concepts on the Udemy educational site
 cover: images/javascript-bg.jpg
 template: post
 category: work
 ---

-Looking back and analysing how web technologies have evolved in the latest years, I've realised that Javascript is now the single most important skill every web developer must have.
+Looking back and analyzing how web technologies have evolved in the latest few years, I've realized that Javascript is now the single most important skill every web developer must-have.
 It's everywhere (also in the back-end!) and it's never going away (like Flash...).

-So, for this new year 2016, I decided to focus in polishing my Javascript and become a **JavaScript Samurai / Master of the Universe**, HA, HA, HA! (evil laugh).
+So, for this new year 2016, I decided to focus on polishing my Javascript and become a **JavaScript Samurai / Master of the Universe**, HA, HA, HA! (evil laugh).

-I purchased three courses in [Udemy](https://www.udemy.com) and the one I'm going to be talking about in this article is called "[Javascript: understanding the weird parts](https://www.udemy.com/understand-javascript/)".
-If you want to take it, you can try with the voucher code NEWYOU015 and see if it gives you the course for £13, otherwise I would suggest to write an email to support asking them to give you a new one ;-) The course has been written by Anthony Alicea and currently has **more than 32.700 students**.
+I purchased three courses on [Udemy](https://www.udemy.com) and the one I'm going to be talking about in this article is called "[Javascript: understanding the weird parts](https://www.udemy.com/understand-javascript/)".
+If you want to take it, you can try with the voucher code NEWYOU015 and see if it gives you the course for £13, otherwise, I would suggest writing an email to support asking them to give you a new one ;-) The course has been written by Anthony Alicea and currently has **more than 32.700 students**.

 I think I know JavaScript quite well, but it's always good to refresh the concepts, the vocabulary and of course, learn the new ES 6 stuff!
-So, if you want to join me in this journey,  I will be posting all my learnings in the blog, so feel free to read along and share your thoughts.
+So, if you want to join me in this journey,  I will be posting all my learnings on the blog, so feel free to read along and share your thoughts.

 ### Javascript: understanding the weird parts [Part 1]

-I'm going to skip the first four lectures, which are mainly focussed in giving some context and setting up the coding environment.
+I'm going to skip the first four lectures, which are mainly focused on giving some context and setting up the coding environment.

 ### Lecture 6: Syntax parsers, execution contexts and lexical environments.